Cash flow is essential for a healthy business.

 To decide on the best reporting method for your needs, consider a few questions:

-What are your desired outcomes for reporting?
-If you are a smaller business simply looking for clarity in your financials, the direct cash flow method may be best.
-If you’re looking for comparison data, indirect may be the way to go.
+What's your desired reporting workflow?
+Suppose you're a smaller business simply looking for clarity in your financials.
+In that case, the direct cash flow method is better.
+The indirect method is better if you're looking for comparison data.

 How detailed do you need to be?
 Depending on the depth of reporting you're looking for, you may want to commit the work to a direct reporting method.
 While it takes longer to compile, the direct method gives a more transparent view of your cash inflows and outflows.